Safeguarding children and adults at risk

 St Alfege Church works to provide a safe environment for the whole church family, especially children and adults at risk.
 We aim to be a place where children and young people are nurtured and protected: where all people, and especially those who may be vulnerable for any reason, are able to worship and pursue their faith journey with encouragement and in safety.

 We follow the national legal and procedural framework for safeguarding children and vulnerable adults, and Church of England policy and practice.

 The safeguarding officers for St Alfege Church are:

-Safeguarding children and young people and Safeguarding Vulnerable Adults policies are in place at St Alfege Church and were adopted by the Parochial Church Council (PCC) on 23 March 2016.
-These policies are reviewed annually and displayed at the back of church on the notice board.
+We have one Safeguarding policy for both children and young people and vulnerable adults.
+This policy was reviewed and adopted by St Alfege Church Parochial Church Council (PCC) on 20 September 2017.
+The policy is reviewed annually and displayed at the back of church on our notice board.

 We act promptly on any complaints made, and work in close partnership with police and social care services where children or vulnerable adults have been harmed or are at risk of harm or mistreatment.

-More information can be found on the Diocese of Southwark website. http://www.southwark.anglican.org/what/safeguarding-people
+More information can be found on the Diocese of Southwark website

 All volunteers with our children's church require Disclosure and Barring Service (DBS) checks.
 Please see attached documentation.